 The Rip Van Winkle has a lower enclosed deck and the upper deck is partially covered, providing shade.
 Please note the lower deck does not have heat or air conditioning but on warmer days we open the windows for comfort.

-Yes, on our lower main deck we have a fully stocked bar including alcoholic and non-alcoholic beverages as well as a snack bar that includes light fare such as burgers, hot dogs and wraps.
-Please note that we do not accept credit cards on board the boat, but there is an ATM next to the snack bar for your convenience.
+Yes, on our lower main deck we have a fully stocked bar including alcoholic and non-alcoholic beverages as well as a snack bar that includes light fare such as burgers, hot dogs and snacks.
+Please note that we do accept credit cards and cash on board the boat.

 No, outside food and beverages are not allowed on board the boat.